TatWof/Fullerton/223C/assignment2/README.md

 Due Date: 09/22/2024

 ## Compatibility
-- Windows: working
+- Windows: stable
-- Linux (Ubuntu): na
+- Linux (Ubuntu): working

 # Compiling Instructions
 In a terminal with a directory opened to this file's directory, input the following command based on your operating system: